 Most people catch HSV-1 (the strain of herpes that causes cold sores) through kissing or other forms of direct contact with other people.
-The virus lives in saliva, making it easy to transmit an HSV-1 infection to your partner (or receive it from your partner) when you kiss.
+The virus is found in the saliva and surfaces in or around the mouth, making it easy to transmit an HSV-1 infection to your partner (or receive it from your partner) when you kiss.

 The HSV-1 virus can spread even if a person doesn’t have a cold sore, through a process that’s called viral shedding.
 Combined with the huge number of people that have HSV-1, this makes it very easy to catch HSV-1, often without ever realizing it.

 Although HSV-1 isn’t technically an STD, you can potentially catch the virus through sex.
 If you receive oral sex from a person with HSV-1, there’s a risk that the virus could make its way into your body through their saliva.

 When you acquire HSV-1 through oral sex, it leads to genital herpes rather than cold sores.
 Just like with oral HSV-1 transmission, you can catch HSV-1 from oral sex even if the person infected with the virus doesn’t have any visible cold sores or other signs of infection.